-How to measure your social media ROI (plus free template)
+How to define and measure your social media ROI

 A recent study shows that 34% of marketers around the world are uncertain about their ability to measure the return on investment (ROI) of their social media marketing efforts.
 Most marketers focus on three elements to measure the ROI of their social media strategy which are engagement, traffic, and leads.
 However, it’s much more than that.